Basis for the Range Rule of Thumb and the Empirical Rule. In Exer... | Channels for Pearson+

 Standard Normal Distribution

 The standard normal distribution is a special normal distribution with a mean of 0 and a standard deviation of 1.
 It is used to determine probabilities and areas under the curve for any normal distribution by converting raw scores (z-scores) into standard scores.
-This allows for the comparison of different datasets and the application of statistical rules, such as the Empirical Rule.
+This allows for the application of the empirical rule and other statistical analyses.

 Recommended video: